 My new story starts here, today, this minute.

-My mother would have loved Easter this year – the weather was perfect, (of course, now I live in California).
-I miss her and I miss spending Easter Sunday with her, but I don’t miss those white gloves.
+My mother would have loved Easter this year – the weather was perfect (of course, now I live in California).
+I miss her and I miss spending Easter Sunday with her, but I don’t miss the white gloves.